thoferon/isthmas/README.md

     lein run

-which should launch the application on the port 8080.
-Just go to http://localhost:8080/ now.
+which should launch the application.
+Just go to [http://localhost:8888/] now to check if everything is okay.